1 400 Leverage Forex - Leverage & Margin

 Total= 1000 - 200

-Total = $ 800 you have just lost 20% of your account balance
+Total = $ 800 you've just lost 20% of your account balance

-From the above example you can see that the more leverage you use the greater the profits or losses and less you use the lesser the profit or loss.
+From the above example you as a trader can see that the more leverage you use the greater the profits or losses and less you use the lesser the profit or loss.

 It's therefore better to use less leverage so as to cap the risks involved.
 The greater the leverage ratio used the higher the risks.
 This is one of leverage guidelines not to use more than 5:1 leverage ratio.

-In money management leverage guidelines: It's always recommended to stay below 10:1 ratio which's also still high, most professional money managers use 2:1 meaning they trade only two lots for every $100,000 in their account.
+In money management leverage guidelines: It's always recommended to stay below 10:1 ratio which's also still high, most professional money managers use 2:1 meaning they trade only 2 lots for every $100,000 in their account.

 Get More Lessons: